-The methodology used in preparing the Table for the ERG2012 is illustrated schematically in Figure 2.1.
+The methodology used in preparing the Table for the ERG2016 is illustrated schematically in Figure 2.1.
 The starting point for the analysis is the list of TIH materials developed by DOT and Transport Canada (see discussion in Section 2.1).
-This list contains few additions to and deletions from the ERG2008 list.
+This list contains few additions to and deletions from the ERG2012 list.
 For each material in the list, the authorized mode of shipping, as outlined in the Code of Federal Regulations (CFR), is combined with commodity flow information and historical incident data to develop a shipment profile.
 Shipment profiles, which are discussed in Section 2.2.1, are used in the analysis to determine the types of transportation incidents that could occur for particular materials or classes of materials.

 The shipment profiles are then used to conduct a statistical analysis of accident scenarios.
 The result of this analysis is a set of up to 1,000,000 hypothetical incidents based on the best available statistical data.
 The set accounts for variability in container type, incident type, accident severity (i.e., release amount), location, time of day, time of year, and meteorology.
-Several of the important release parameters are selected from statistical distributions of transportation-related hazardous material releases cataloged in the Hazardous Materials Information System (HMIS) database maintained by the DOT Research and Special Programs Administration.
+Several of the important release parameters are selected from statistical distributions of transportation-related hazardous material releases cataloged in the Hazardous Materials Information System (HMIS) database maintained by the DOT Pipeline and Hazardous Material Safety Administration (PHMSA).

 Each scenario is then analyzed by using detailed emission rate and atmospheric dispersion models to calculate an airborne chemical concentration footprint.
+For four of the most commonly shipped TIH materials, we also include chemical reactivity data for natural surfaces based on a set of laboratory experiments conducted at Argonne National Laboratory in 2014 and 2015.
+These experiments are detailed in a companion report (Brown et al. 2016) and summarized in Section 3.
 The safe distance for a specific scenario is then chosen as the greatest downwind distance at which the concentration exceeds the health criteria for the chemical involved in the incident.
 The health criteria, which are exposure-time-dependent threshold concentrations, are based on the Acute Exposure Guideline Level 2 (AEGL-2) or an equivalent guideline, as detailed in Section 4.
-The safe distance estimates for the entire set of hypothetical incidents considered in the analysis provide a distribution of safe distances that correspond to the many transportation-related releases that could occur.
-In Table 1 in the Guidebook, incidents are then categorized by time (day, night) and spill size (60 gal or less = small, more than 60 gal = large).
+The safe distance estimates for the entire set of hypothetical incidents considered in the analysis provide a distribution of safe distances that correspond to the many transportationrelated releases that could occur.
+In Table 1 in the Guidebook, incidents are then categorized by time (day, night) and spill size (55 gal or less = small, more than 55 gal = large).
 The PADs appearing in this table are then selected as the 90th-percentile values for these individual categories.
-The Initial Isolation Zones (IIZs) are calculated in a similar manner on the basis of health criteria for life-threatening effects.
+The Initial Isolation Zones (IIZs) are calculated in a similar manner-on the basis of health criteria for life-threatening effects.

 For the six most commonly shipped TIH materials, PADs are further refined for various containers (e.g., tank truck, railcar, ton cylinders, etc.) and three wind speed conditions in Table 3 in the ERG.
-These container specific tables are a new addition to the ERG for the 2012 edition and are available for chlorine, ammonia, hydrogen chloride, hydrogen fluoride, sulfur dioxide, and ethylene oxide.
+These container specific tables are the same format as first provided in the ERG2012 and are available for chlorine, ammonia, hydrogen chloride, hydrogen fluoride, sulfur dioxide, and ethylene oxide.
 The distances appearing in these tables are also 90th-percentile values, but are taken from a smaller subset of the scenario library corresponding to the container type and wind speed range.

-FIGURE 2.1 Schematic of the Methodology Used to Prepare the ERG2012 Table of Initial Isolation and Protective Action Distances
+FIGURE 2.1 Schematic of the Methodology Used to Prepare the ERG2016 Table of Initial Isolation and Protective Action Distances